Black Bears and Other Southern Appalachian Mammals with Michael Pelton & Tamra Willis

 Each morning, Michael and Tamra lead interested guests on one of the many beautiful hikes in The Great Smoky Mountains National Park or The Swag’s 250-acre property.
 Before hors d’oevres, Michael and Tamra leads discussion in The Swag House on the black bear and other mammals in The Great Smoky Mountains National Park.
 Our son, Will, loves getting to sit in on these discussions.
 Will recently asked, “So what does a grey fox actually do?”

 We were lucky to have Michael and Tamra with us for our Halloween celebration.
-Although their status as Event Leaders disqualified them from taking home one of the prizes in the costume contest, Willie Nelson and Emmylou Harris would have been tough to beat otherwise!
+Although their status as Experts-in-Residence disqualified them from taking home one of the prizes in the costume contest, Willie Nelson and Emmylou Harris would have been tough to beat otherwise!

 If you love hiking or learning about the Great Smoky Mountains National Park, you will want to come spend time at The Swag with Michael and Tamra.
 Book your room now!